littleactuary/littleactuary.github.io/vitae/index.md

 *From Dec 2015* **Actuarial Consultant at EY**

 I participate to the audit and consulting activities of the actuarial team.
-I'm specialized in P&C (re)insurance.
-I also do Life and Pension missions every once in a while.
+I'm specialized in Life and Non-Life insurance.
+I also do Pension and Analytics missions every once in a while.

 -----